rovingpen/path-of-the-kings/chapter-10.md

 "Admirable," he said never once dropping his guard, "never before I've faced an opponent that could avoid my blade for so long.
 If I didn't have the advantage of reach, this battle would already have turned in your favor.
 However," again he rose his sword to his eyes, "it's time to end this."

 *'What to do, what to do, what to do, what to do?
-If only there was something I could....
+If only there was something I could...
 Oh!*'

 ------------------------------------------------------------------------